Online matching games in bipartite expanders and applications: Introduction

-We present a non-explicit constant depth $N$-connector whose size is optimal up to factors $\poly(\log N)$ and with a path-finding algorithm running in time $\poly(\log N)$. \begin{corollary} For all $t$ and $N$, there exists an $N$-connector of depth $t$ and size $N^{1+1/t}\poly(t\log N)$ with a $\poly(\log N)$ time path-finding algorithm. \end{corollary}
+In section~\ref{sec:connectors}, we present a non-explicit constant depth $N$-connector whose size is optimal up to factors $\poly(\log N)$ and with a path finding algorithm running in time $\poly(\log N)$.
+Here we assume that the input of this algorithm is a description of the state of the connection game that includes the graph\footnote{For each node the input specifies the degree and a list of neighbors in arbitrary order.} and the algorithm may use a data structure. \begin{corollary} For all $t$ and $N$, there exists an $N$-connector of depth $t$ and size